Assassination of Martin Luther King Jr.: Escape and capture

-Ray confessed to the assassination on March 10, 1969.
+Ray was then extradited to Memphis on July 19, before confessing to the assassination on March 10, 1969, the day of his 41st birthday.
 On the advice of his attorney Percy Foreman, Ray took a guilty plea to avoid a conviction and potential death penalty.
 Ray was sentenced to a 99-year prison term, but he recanted his confession three days later.